-- Intended to promote enhanced patient access to comprehensive primary care outside of traditional office hours. - Only available to physicians who have an ongoing clinical relationship with the patient (ME=CARE).
-The premium is not available for unattached patients. - Weekdays M-F from 6 a.m. to 8 a.m. and 5p.m. to 10 p.m. - Weekends S-S/Holidays from 9 a.m. to 10 p.m. - Can't be used in a walk-in clinic or if you "run late"
+- Intended to promote enhanced patient access to primary care outside of traditional office hours. - Available to physicians who have an ongoing clinical relationship with the patient (ME=CARE) and select services for physicians providing care at walk-in clinics. - Weekdays M-F from 6 a.m. to 8 a.m. and 5p.m. to 10 p.m. - Weekends S-S/Holidays from 9 a.m. to 10 p.m.

-For services where the Enhanced Hours Premium has been claimed, a record must be maintained and readily available to verify that the patient was booked for an appointment during a premium-eligible time period.
-The appointment time should be recorded in the patient's record or office appointment books retained .
+For services where the Enhanced Hours Premium has been claimed, a record must be maintained and readily available to verify that the patient was seen for an appointment during an eligible time period.
+The appointment time should be recorded in the patient's record.

-See full list of GPEW eligible HSC in the Physician's Manual
+See full guidelines and list of GPEW eligible HSC in the Physician's Manual